TensorYue/Convolutional-Neural-Network-for-Concrete-Crack-Segmentation/README.md

 ![Convolutional Network](https://user-images.githubusercontent.com/112973740/212203407-4070090a-bd75-46d9-9219-06e0493ddacf.png)

 ## Training and Testing
 To illustrate the improvement, we first train our model on a selected training set with limited characteristics (rough surface), then test it with all the characteristics.
 The training set is the subset 'CRACK500' from Concrete Crack Conglomerate Dataset [3].
-For hyperparameter selection, please see the attached code.
+For hyperparameter selection, please see the attached code 'Inception UNet.ipynb'.
 The result is shown in figure 3.

 Figure 3.
 Testing result
 ![image](https://user-images.githubusercontent.com/112973740/212215508-92fbdcb4-5148-4470-954a-ca732ce29187.png)